LabHMChenABRC/XRNs-DegradomeAnalysis/README.md

 ## XRNs-DegradomeAnalysis

 ##### GuitarPlotFast.R
-Degradome signals density among mRNAs are calculated by Modified Guitar.Some functions of Guitar are modified from source code v2.10.0 by Bo-Han Hou
+Degradome signals density among mRNAs are calculated by Modified Guitar.Some functions of Guitar are modified from source code v2.10.0

 ##### FLEP-Seq_polyAEnds.R
 To find reads containing polyA and then assign ends to non-ref A site.